 **NOTE: In light of COVID-19 travel and program restrictions, we aren’t awarding Community-Engaged Student Travel Grants for summer 2020.
 Applications that have already been submitted for funding will not be reviewed.
 We are looking into the best ways to continue to support students’ community-engaged learning and will share new funding opportunities when they are available.

 A break in the academic year is a great time for students to engage with communities and make a real difference — at home and around the world.
-The Community-Engaged Student Travel Grants fund undergraduate, graduate and professional students who are spending winter or summer break participating in community-based research activities or service-learning projects.
+Community-Engaged Student Travel Grants fund undergraduate, graduate and professional students who are spending winter, spring or summer breaks participating in community-based research activities or community-engagement projects both domestically and internationally.

-These grants are intended to support travel for students participating in:
+These grants are intended to support travel for students participating in any of the following: